| Written by Mark Buzinkay

 "This in mind, the impact of shipping lines is also expected to their operation including the detention of old vessels for compliance, a potential decrease in capacity due to the reduction in speed, an increase in transit time, with disparities between routes, and disruption of charters due to the reduction in speed to reduce fuel consumption", acknowledges Chan.

-When considering port development, it’s essential to consider how to reduce emissions from vessels, increase port efficiency and reduce land use.
+When considering port development, it’s essential to consider reducing emissions from vessels, increasing port efficiency and reducing land use.
 Moving towards an energy-efficient port can be achieved by investing in greener technology, such as hybrid vessels and low-emission shore-based equipment.
-Additionally, waste management should also be taken into consideration.
+Waste management should also be taken into consideration.
 By properly handling the materials and waste produced at the port, the environment can be kept clean and can be used as a source of renewable energy.

 In addition to greener technology and waste management, port operators should also consider the impact of their activities on biodiversity.
 To promote biodiversity and sustainability, ports should invest in technologies that are low impact to the surrounding habitats and embrace nature-based solutions such as adding wildlife corridors and artificial wetlands.